RNA interference

 RNA interference (RNAi) is a biological process in which RNA molecules are involved in sequence-specific suppression of gene expression by double-stranded RNA, through translational or transcriptional repression.
 Historically, RNAi was known by other names, including co-suppression, post-transcriptional gene silencing (PTGS), and quelling.
 The detailed study of each of these seemingly different processes elucidated that the identity of these phenomena were all actually RNAi.
 Andrew Fire and Craig Mello shared the 2006 Nobel Prize in Physiology or Medicine for their work on RNAi in the nematode worm Caenorhabditis elegans, which they published in 1998.
 Since the discovery of RNAi and its regulatory potentials, it has become evident that RNAi has immense potential in suppression of desired genes.
 RNAi is now known as precise, efficient, stable and better than antisense therapy for gene suppression.
 Antisense RNA produced intracellularly by an expression vector may be developed and find utility as novel therapeutic agents.

 Two types of small ribonucleic acid (RNA) molecules, microRNA (miRNA) and small interfering RNA (siRNA), are central to components to the RNAi pathway.
 Once mRNA is degraded, post-transcriptional silencing occurs as protein translation is prevented.
 Transcription can be inhibited via the pre-transcriptional silencing mechanism of RNAi, through which an enzyme complex catalyzes DNA methylation at genomic positions complementary to complexed siRNA or miRNA.
 RNAi has an important role in defending cells against parasitic nucleotide sequences (e.g., viruses or transposons) and also influences development of organisms.

+A biological process in which RNA molecules neutralize targeted mRNA molecules to silence, or deactivate, genes.

 The RNAi pathway is a naturally occurring process found in many eukaryotes.
 It is initiated by the enzyme Dicer, which cleaves long double-stranded RNA (dsRNA) molecules into short double-stranded fragments of approximately 21 to 23 nucleotide siRNAs.
 Each siRNA is unwound into two single-stranded RNAs (ssRNAs), the passenger (sense) strand and the guide (antisense) strand.
 The passenger strand is then cleaved by the protein Argonaute 2 (Ago2).
 The passenger strand is degraded and the guide strand is incorporated into the RNA-induced silencing complex (RISC).
 The RISC assembly then binds and degrades the target mRNA.
 Specifically, this is accomplished when the guide strand pairs with a complementary sequence in a mRNA molecule and induces cleavage by Ago2, a catalytic component of the RISC.
 In some organisms, this process spreads systemically, despite the initially limited molar concentrations of siRNA.

 RNAi is a valuable research tool, both in cell culture and in living organisms, because synthetic dsRNA introduced into cells can selectively and robustly induce suppression of specific genes of interest.
 RNAi may be used for large-scale screens that systematically shut down each gene (and the subsequent proteins it codes for) in the cell, which can help to identify the components necessary for a particular cellular process or an event such as cell division.
 The pathway is also used as a practical tool for food, medicine and insecticides.